inglada/iota2/doc/source/iota2_samples_management.rst

 This chapter is dedicated to explanations about how samples are managed during the iota² run.
 First, we will see how to give iota² inputs about the dataBase location and some restrictions on it.
 Next, a focus will be done on fields dedicated to set-up a sampling strategy.
-To finish, every strategy will illustrated through examples.
+To finish, every strategy will be illustrated through examples.

 Input dataBase location and label's field
 *****************************************